Motorola Edge 20, Lite and Pro in test: Which device is the best?

 Design and workmanship

 The differences between the 20 and the Pro are minimal, the Lite has bigger differences.
-The Edge 20 Pro and the Edge 20 both come with a glass back and the identical display.
-The back of the Lite model only with “plastic”.
-This is noticeable and makes a big difference in use.
+The Edge 20 Pro and the Edge 20 both have a glass back and the same display.
+The back of the Lite model is only made of "plastic".
+You notice this and it makes a big difference in use.
 In terms of design, the devices themselves are very similar.
-The front camera is in the center of the display, the volume up/down rocker is on the top right, with the on/off button below it.
-The fingerprint sensor is located directly on the button itself, on the Lite model it is also in a small "hollow".
-The Lite's display edges are a lot larger than those of the two "better models".
+The front camera is in the middle of the display, the volume up/down rocker is on the top right side, and the on/off button is below it.
+The fingerprint sensor is directly on the button itself, on the Lite model it is in a small "hollow".
+The display edges of the Lite are a lot larger than those of the two "better models".

 The Motorola Edge 20 series fits together well in terms of design, only the workmanship is not on the "flagship" level (picture: TechnikNews)

-The normal Edge 20 has a special feature, the model is the lightest and at the same time thinnest (163 mm) with its 7 grams.
-The cameras of the Edge 20/Pro are positioned vertically in a small hump, the Lite model follows more the strategy of the Xiaomi Mi 11.
+The normal Edge 20 has a special feature: the model is the lightest and thinnest (163 mm) at 7 grams.
+The cameras of the Edge 20/Pro are positioned vertically in a small hump, the Lite model follows the strategy of the Xiaomi Mi 11.
 I actually like the design a lot, but the devices are really huge.
 Even with large hands it is difficult to get to the on / off switch, without changing my grip there is no way I can reach the volume up / down rocker switch.
 The Google Assistant button can only be reached by changing your grip, so it is pointless in everyday life.

-Processing is just okay.
-Compared to other devices from the price range (Edge 20 Lite vs Redmi Note 10 Pro or OnePlus Nord CE, Edge 20 vs Nord 2, 20 Pro vs Galaxy S21), the Edge 20 range feels relatively cheap.
-The frame is only plastic and the backs are not made of Gorilla Glass.
-The fronts do, but in my time with the Edge 20 Pro a scratch came in from an "everyday fall".
-The manufacturer does not install bulletproof glass like other companies, which is a shame.
-Here must when buying Kompromissed, these can otherwise be solved by the case and bulletproof glass.
+The workmanship is just okay.
+Compared to other devices in the same price range (Edge 20 Lite vs Redmi Note 10 Pro or OnePlus Nord CE, Edge 20 vs Nord 2, 20 Pro vs Galaxy S21), the Edge 20 series feels relatively cheap.
+The frame is only made of plastic and the backs are not made of Gorilla Glass.
+The fronts are, but during my time with the Edge 20 Pro, a scratch appeared from an "everyday fall".
+The manufacturer does not use tempered glass like other companies, which is a shame.
+Here you have to pay attention when buying.promissed, these can otherwise be solved by the case and bulletproof glass.

 Displays

-With the Edge 20 series, Motorola relies on consistency on paper.
-All devices have a 6,7-inch full HD+ OLED display with 90 Hz for the Lite and 144 Hz for the Edge 20 and Pro.
-The displays are good, but not "on par" as the data sheet says it should be.
-The Lite model's display is quite a bit dimmer, the displays of the 20 and Pro model but surprisingly good.
-Beautiful colors, easy to read even in sunlight and the fast refresh rate makes for a very smooth experience.
-The difference between 90 and 144 Hertz is clearly noticeable, but should not be an "absolute purchase argument" for many.
+On paper, Motorola is focusing on uniformity in the Edge 20 series.
+All devices have a 6,7-inch Full HD+ OLED display with 90 Hz for the Lite and 144 Hz for the Edge 20 and Pro.
+The displays are good, but not "on par", as the data sheet says they should be.
+The display of the Lite model is a lot darker, but the displays of the 20 and Pro models are surprisingly good.
+Beautiful colors, easy to read even in sunlight, and the fast refresh rate ensures a very smooth experience.
+The difference between 90 and 144 Hertz is clearly noticeable, but is unlikely to be an "absolute selling point" for many.

 The displays of the Edge 20 series are all the same size, only the display edges are larger on the Lite (picture: TechnikNews)